-Instead of cout and cerr, Geant4 uses G4cout and G4cerr.
+Instead of std::cout and std::cerr, Geant4 uses G4cout and G4cerr.
 Output streams from G4cout/G4cerr are handled by G4UImanager which allows the application programmer to control the flow of the stream.
 Output strings may therefore be displayed on another window or stored in a file.
 This is accomplished as follows: